srijeetabiswas532/Restaurant_booking_agent/README.md

 **Day 7:**
 * streamlit is reactive, not event-based.
 Every time a user submits a message, the whole script runs from top to bottom.

-WHERE YOU LEFT OFF: Look into ways to fix the issue with memory.
-Also look for how to properly book.
-Other than that, just focus on cleaning and documentation.
-You're finished with this project!
+* re is a part of python's standard library.

+WHERE YOU LEFT OFF: Fix why isn't it sending an email successfully to your email.
+And also your check_avail function is broken.
+Need to walkthrough the flow, especially the mock_api script.